Specialists

 After finishing college Heather was able to buy an “around the world” plane ticket allowing her to visit over ten countries over the course of a year.
 She taught summer school for the Boise School District along with Special Education and coached girls JV soccer at Capital HS.
 She then started the art program for the middle and high school at North Star Charter.
 For three years she was able to teach students from 6th-12th including introduction classes, multicultural art and commercial art in the high school.

-She took a break to raise two beautiful daughters and now that they are both attending North Star she is BACK!
-It’s a family affair with both daughters in first and fourth grade, Mr. Whitt teaching sixth grade and Mrs. Whitt back to MS and HS ART.
-In her spare time she loves to garden, camp with her family and friends, and create one of a kind mosaic art pieces for her and Mr. Whitt’s art business, R.A.D Mosaic.
+She took a break to raise two beautiful daughters but came back to North Star in 2019 to resume her Visual Arts teaching in 6-12.
+Her younger daughter will be in 6th grade this fall and her older daughter attends their neighborhood junior high in 9th grade this fall.
+In her spare time, she loves to garden, camp with her family and friends, and create one of a kind mosaic art pieces for her and Mr. Whitt’s art business, R.A.D Mosaic.

 kmahaffey@northstarcharter.org